- When can puppies have their first bath?

 Once you have finished bathing your puppy and drying them off, comb or brush them through thoroughly.

 11. Treat time!

-- It is very important to rinse the shampoo and/or conditioner thoroughly as residue can make their coat itchy or dry.
+· It is very important to rinse the shampoo and/or conditioner thoroughly as residue can make their coat itchy or dry.

-- Clean their inner ears using a specific dog ear cleaner (available from pet shops or your vets) but never put anything in their ear canals such as cotton wool or a cotton bud.
+· If needed, you can clean their inner ears using a specific dog ear cleaner (available from pet shops or your vets) but never put anything in their ear canals such as cotton wool or a cotton bud.